- What are Dry Eye Symptoms?

 However, these symptoms are not enough proof of Dry Eye unless diagnosed by the optician.
 If we find that you have the condition, there are plenty of treatment options available.

 Can Dry Eyes Cause Headaches?

 No, dry eyes typically do not cause headaches.
-However, if your dry eyes are caused by a condition such as Sjogren’s syndrome, it is possible that the associated inflammation and/or medications used to treat the condition could contribute to headaches.
+However, if you have a condition such as Sjogren’s syndrome, it’s possible that the associated inflammation and/or medications used to treat the condition could contribute to headaches.